 File permissions errors

-In File Manager, locate the plugin files in moodle/mod/[plugin] and ensure that all files and directory permissions are 755 (rwxr-xr-x).
-For information about how to check and change permissions in File Manager, see How to change file and directory permissions with File Manager.
+4) In File Manager, locate the plugin files in moodle/mod/[plugin] and ensure that all files and directory permissions are 755 (rwxr-xr-x).
+For information about how to check and change permissions in File Manager, check out our How to change file and directory permissions with File Manager article.

 Default exception handler: Error writing to database Debug: Duplicate entry ‘en_us-…’